usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### 5.1.8.2.
 Multi-factor Cryptographic Software Verifiers

-The requirements for a multi-factor cryptographic software verifier are identical to those for a multi-factor cryptographic device verifier, described in [Section 5.1.9.2](#mfcdv).
+The requirements for a multi-factor cryptographic software verifier are identical to those for a single-factor cryptographic device verifier, described in [Section 5.1.7.2](#sfcdv).
+By its nature, verification of the output from a multi-factor cryptographic software authenticator proves use of the activation factor.

 #### 5.1.9.
 Multi-factor Cryptographic Devices